bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

    * To see the the avilable branches, check: [https://github.com/flutter/flutter/branches](https://github.com/flutter/flutter/branches "https://github.com/flutter/flutter/branches")
 3. To the `Flutter Test` Step, add any flags you wish to use to the `Additional parameters` input.

    The Step runs the `flutter test` command with these flags.
+To check the available flags, open a command line interface on your own machine and run `flutter test --help`.
 4. Make sure the `Project Location` input of the `Flutter Test` Step is correct.

    The default value is the the environment variable created for your Flutter project's location.